-At West Drayton Primary School, the aims of our curriculum are:
+At West Drayton Academy, the aims of our curriculum are:

 In order to do this, we have designed children's learning through challenges expressed as questions.
 At the start of each topic, children consider how they will complete the challenge through identifying further questions that they would like to explore.
 At the end of each learning challenge, children share their discoveries in a variety of ways.
 These include: a production; an invitation to parents/carers to share in a presentation with food; a booklet; giving a presentation to another class and holding an exhibition.